jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Why they kept the secret
 - [ ] Seniors rallying around them
 - [ ] "We want to help you win"
+- Senior: "We knew you were faking it—your disguises were worse than my erectile dysfunction!"
+- Zack: "You knew?
+And you let us prance around like saggy old nuts?"
+- Kyle: "Guess we're not the only ones full of surprises—like granny's toy drawer."

 ### The Plan
 - [ ] Retiree with Miami connection